-Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Timothy Nguyen, offer dental bridges for patients missing a tooth.
+Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Tim Nguyen, offer dental bridges for patients missing a tooth.
 Teeth are made to support each other.
 If a tooth is missing, the other teeth will drift or move over time.
 This can lead to multiple problems, such as a decreased ability to chew food, TMJ joint pain, teeth migration and food traps.
 A dental bridge can replace missing teeth and give patients a complete, natural-looking smile.
 Dental bridges help to “bridge” the gap to replace missing teeth.
 Once they are placed, they cannot be removed.
 If patients are missing one or more teeth, they may benefit from a dental bridge.

 Dental Bridges Reviews